Skip to main content

 What is Eppo?

-Eppo is a next-generation feature flag and experimentation platform built right on top of your data warehouse:
+Eppo is a next-generation feature flagging and experimentation platform built right on top of your data warehouse:

 What is Eppo Gif